NEIWPCC Executive Committee Member

 Travis Noyes has over 24 years of experience in the engineering consulting field.
 His experiences range from serving clients in the municipal, industrial, and private sectors.
 His work included site development and permitting, utility design and permitting, and water and wastewater treatment design.
 Noyes currently serves as the Engineering Division Director for CES, Inc., a 100-person consulting firm with locations in Maine and Florida.
 In his spare time he volunteers his time as a coach with Bangor area youth sports programs.
 Noyes is a PE and is a graduate of the University of Maine at Orono.

 David Van Slyke

 Since 1991, David Van Slyke has been an environmental lawyer at Preti Flaherty, one of Maine’s largest law firms.
 Van Slyke chairs Preti Flaherty’s Environmental Practice Group and co-chairs the Climate Strategy Group.
 His work is primarily focused on compliance counseling, environmental audits, defense of enforcement actions, project permitting, and environmental risk management.
-Previously, Van Slyke was an environmental lawyer for EPA and participated at the highest level of the agency’s compliance and policymaking efforts as acting associate enforcement counsel for Superfund and deputy associate enforcement counsel for hazardous waste.
-Van Slyke is a graduate of Syracuse University College of Law and St. Lawrence University.
+Previously, Van Slyke was an environmental lawyer for EPA and participated at the highest levels of the agency’s compliance and policymaking efforts as acting associate enforcement counsel for Superfund and deputy associate enforcement counsel for hazardous waste.
+Van Slyke is a fellow of the American College of Environmental Lawyers.
+He is a graduate of St. Lawrence University, where he earned a joint degree in Chemistry and Environmental Science, and Syracuse University College of Law.

 Brian Tarbuck has served the Greater Augusta Utility District as general manager since 2007.
 He is a member of the Maine Board of Licensure of Water System Operators and a former president of the Maine Water Utilities Association.
 Tarbuck is a graduate of the Worcester Polytechnic Institute.